rgroves/strange-beasts-fight-night-frontend/README.md

 # Strange Beasts: Fight Night

+This project was built when I was participating in the [Web Dev Challenge Hackathon S2.E2: Build a game played on at least 2 devices](https://codetv.dev/blog/web-dev-challenge-hackathon-s2e2-multi-device-game-temporal).

 ## Overview

 Unleash your inner doodler in this wild, web-based arena where—with the help of your imagination, AI, and our virtual ring-side blow-by-blow commentator—**your doodles come to life**!